A Unified Bayesian Framework for Modeling Measurement Error in Multinomial Data: Real Data Applications

-We demonstrate the proposed method on data collected in a multispecies bat acoustic monitoring study conducted in British Columbia, Canada between 2016 and 2020.
+In this analysis, we demonstrate the proposed method on data collected in a multispecies bat acoustic monitoring study conducted in British Columbia, Canada between 2016 and 2020.
 Details of the study design and data are found in \cite{stratton2022coupling} and \cite{Stratton2022}.
-Briefly, one to six stationary acoustic recording devices were placed in 55 sites following the North American Bat Monitoring Program guidelines and were typically activated for seven nights \citep{loeb2015plan}.
-Similar to \cite{stratton2022coupling}, we analyze detections from the first and last nights to minimize potential overlap and dependencies.
-There were 10 total bat species categories available for analysis, including an \textit{other} category for species that were difficult to detect acoustically or that were not widespread.
+Briefly, one to six stationary acoustic recording devices were placed in $N=55$ sites following the North American Bat Monitoring Program guidelines and were typically activated for seven nights \citep{loeb2015plan}.
+Similar to \cite{stratton2022coupling}, we analyze detections from the first and last nights to minimize potential overlap and dependencies, leading to $n_i=$ 2 to 12 measurements for each site over the five year period.
+There were $T = C = 10$ total bat species categories available for analysis, including an \textit{other} category for species that were difficult to detect acoustically or that were not widespread.
 Each acoustic recording was classified using Kaleidoscope Pro acoustic classification software for bats (https://www.wildlifeacoustics.com).
 A unique attribute of these data is that each acoustic recording was additionally validated by a bat expert.
 For this analysis, we let half of all revisits from every site include validation data, similar to \cite{stratton2022coupling}.
-Additionally, we included site-specific covariates measuring year (categorical with 2016 as the reference), annual mean elevation (kilometers), precipitation (millimeters), and temperature (degrees Celcius) for the occupancy (or at-risk) portion of the model.
-We included nightly minimum air temperature (degrees Celcius), total precipitation (millimeters), and percentage of the moon illuminated by the sun (percent) measured from the centroid of the site at each visit to model the encounter rates or true classifications depending on the model used.
+Additionally, we included site-specific covariates, $\boldsymbol{x}_i$, measuring year (categorical with 2016 as the reference), annual mean elevation (kilometers), precipitation (millimeters), and temperature (degrees Celsius) for the occupancy (or at-risk) portion of the model.
+We included nightly minimum air temperature (degrees Celsius), total precipitation (millimeters), and percentage of the moon illuminated by the sun (percent) measured from the centroid of the site at each visit to model the encounter rates or relative abundances for the DMZIP and missZIDM models, respectively.
 All continuous covariates were standardized prior to analysis.
 In this analysis, the average number of observed individuals per site visit was 62.6, ranging from 1 to 992.
 The means, variances, and percent zero counts for each species across site visits are presented in Table \ref{tab::commonname}.
-We observed mean counts ranging from 1.7 to 25.9 with variances ranging from 25.7 to 4339.6 and percent zeros ranging from 0.26 to 0.83, indicating that the Poisson assumption was not justified for the number of encounters.
+We observed mean counts ranging from 1.7 to 25.9 with variances ranging from 25.7 to 4339.6 and percent zeros ranging from 26\% to 83\%.